ConorWarrilow/Airbnb-Performance-Analysis/README.md

 2. The number of reviews a listing recieves per month
 3. The minimum number of nights a listing can be booked for

+To reach accurate performance estimates, extensive cleaning and transformations of features was required, as the features provided unrealiable information in their original form.

 Once cleaned and transformed, these variables will allow us to approximate the income i.e. performance of a listing.